Whistleblower Rewards for Information about Banks Peddling Phony Tax Shelters

-The IRS and Justice Department have filed a civil suit against Deutsche Bank seeking to collect $190 million in taxes.
-The government accuses the German bank of using shell companies in a complex abusive tax shelter scheme.
+[Post updated and rewritten January 2021] Back in 2014 we announced that the IRS and Justice Department had filed a civil suit against Deutsche Bank seeking to collect $190 million in taxes.
+The government accused the German bank of using shell companies in a complex abusive tax shelter scheme.
 The lawsuit comes on the heels of $554 million criminal penalty paid by the bank in 2010.
 That case accused the bank of helping individual customers commit evade taxes through the use of abusive tax shelters.

 According to the complaint, Deutsche Bank “acquired a corporation in the fall of 1999 that held stock with a very low cost-basis, such that the sale of this stock would trigger more than $100 million in taxable gain as a result of the appreciation in value of the stock.”
 To avoid paying tax on the stock’s built in gain, the bank made arrangements with a firm that created three shell companies that served no purpose other than to be stuck with a huge IRS bill it had no ability to pay.